Is it an art? Is it a science?

 Program Effectiveness Benchmarks

-- Graduates will indicate overall satisfaction with the program - 3.5 or higher on 5 point scale
+- Graduates overall satisfaction with the program - 3.5 or higher on 5 point scale

-- Employers will indicate overall satisfaction with the program - 3.0 or higher on 4 point scale
+- Employers overall satisfaction with the program - 3.0 or higher on 4 point scale

-- 80% of Program graduates will gain employment as a radiographer within 1 year of graduation (5 year average)
+- 80% of Graduates will gain employment as a radiographer within 1 year (5 year average)

 Program Effectiveness Data - Actual Outcomes for the Last 5 Years